 Are you interested in teaching meditation in your classroom?
 Perhaps you are looking to integrate mindfulness into your curriculum.
 Meditation and mindfulness are becoming more common in classrooms.
 This could be because of the many benefits of meditation.
 This article will explain these benefits.
-It will also suggest how to integrate meditation in schools so that you can bring this practice into your classroom.
+It will also suggest how to introduce meditation in school so that you can bring this practice into your classroom.

 “As a Catholic teacher, I believe that my job is not only teaching the curriculum but also teaching the Catholic faith and integrating it into various subjects.
 Since yoga has roots in Hinduism, I would not feel comfortable practicing it or teaching it to my students” (Professionally Speaking, December 2019).